 The suit asserts that there is no way for S.B 132 to be implemented without violating the constitutional rights and safety of the female inmates.

-The named plaintiffs in the case are Janine Chandler, Krystal Gonzales, Tomiekia Johnson, Naida Romero, and Woman II Woman – a California non-profit focusing on incarcerated women.
+The named plaintiffs in the case are Janine Chandler, Krystal Gonzalez, Tomiekia Johnson, Naida Romero, and Woman II Woman – a California non-profit focusing on incarcerated women.

 Other inmates, such as Tomiekia Johnson, a police officer who was incarcerated after murdering her abusive husband, says her first cellmate upon transfer to general population was a “vicious, dangerous biological male inmate.”
 And Naida Romero and Janine Chandler, both devoutly religious, are claiming their religious rights are being infringed upon by being forced to share spaces with males and affirm their identity.